Japanese and U.S. officials walk out of APEC meet to protest Russia

-Bangkok – Representatives of five nations, including Japan and the United States, walked out of an Asia-Pacific trade ministers’ meeting on Saturday in protest against Russia’s invasion of Ukraine, a Thai government source said.
+Bangkok – Representatives of five nations including Japan walked out of a meeting of trade ministers from the Asia-Pacific region in protest against Russia’s invasion of Ukraine, Japanese officials said.

-The two-day meeting of the 21 economies forming the Asia-Pacific Economic Cooperation forum opened in Bangkok the same day, with the promotion of trade and investment in the post-COVID era high on the agenda.
+The two-day meeting in Bangkok of the Asia-Pacific Economic Cooperation forum wrapped up Sunday, with promotion of trade and investment in a post-COVID-19 world high on the agenda.

 Unable to view this article?